swiftmade/blogdown/readme.md

 Laravel Blogdown
 =====================

-Build a blog in your Laravel 5.* site using only Markdown files, no database needed.
+Build a blog in your Laravel app using Markdown inside blade.

+ your blade files and build a full blog experience.

+No migrations.

 ### Awesome Features